alhart2015/mlb-rankings/README.md

 http://www.retrosheet.org/gamelogs/index.html

+The information used here was obtained free of charge from and is copyrighted by Retrosheet.
+Interested parties may contact Retrosheet at "www.retrosheet.org".

 I really hope they update this dataset daily, otherwise I'm gonna have to find another place to pull from.